High-order Time-Reversal Symmetry Breaking Normal State: Introduction

 In this article, we show that there exists an \textit{Ising symmetry breaking normal phase} in a generic 2D two-gap superconductors when the gap functions belong to different symmetries and are near degeneracy.
-The key ingredient here, as mentioned above, is the superconducting phase fluctuation.
-Hence, it is a phase fluctuation induced TRS-breaking, or, a nematic normal state.
+The key ingredient here, as mentioned above, is the superconduct phase fluctuations.
+Hence, it is a phase-fluctuation induced TRS-breaking, or, a nematic normal state.
 By the symmetry principle, the two gap functions couple via a second order Josephson term.
+Therefore, we dub the resultant symmetry-breaking normal state as the ``high-order'' symmetry-breaking state.
 In the phase fluctuation regime, the low energy physics is described by a coupled two-component $XY$-model, which is mapped to a coupled sine-Gordon model and analyzed by the renormalization group (RG) method.
-The phase-locking, or, the $Z_2$ symmetry breaking temperature can be considerably larger than the superconducting $T_c$.
-A quartetting \cite{wu2005competing}, or, charge-``$4e$'' phase \cite{berg2009charge}, can also appear above $T_c$.
-All these phases exhibit the 4-fermion type order parameters, and thus are difficult to analyze in mean-field theories.
-Monte-Carlo (MC) simulations are performed to study the coupled $XY$-model at different coupling strengths, and the results agree with the RG analysis.
+Unlike the small difference in the superconducting transition temperature and the TRS-breaking temperature obtained in Ref.[\onlinecite{bojesen2013time}] from the frustration effects in the three-band model, the phase-locking, or, the $Z_2$ symmetry breaking temperature can be considerably larger than the superconducting $T_c$.
+Another competing order, the quartetting \cite{wu2005competing}, or, charge-4e phase \cite{berg2009charge}, can also appear above $T_c$, which corresponds to ordered total phase $\theta_+$ but with the relative phase $\theta_-$ disordered, i.e. the $U(1)$ symmetry in the $\theta_+$ channel is broken whereas the $Z_2$ symmetry in the $\theta_-$ channel is preserved.
+All these phases exhibit the 4-fermion-type order parameters, and thus are difficult to analyze in mean-field theories.
+Quite remarkably, the $Z_2$-breaking TRS-breaking normal state has recently been experimentally observed in hole-doped $\text{Ba}_{1-x}\text{K}_x\text{Fe}_2\text{As}_2$ \cite{vadim2021state,vadim2022calorimetric}, where the TRS-breaking transition is identified with the onset of specific-heat anomaly and spontaneous Nernst signal is also detected in the TRS-breaking normal state.
+The $Z_2$-breaking nematic normal state has been observed in $\text{Sr}_2\text{RuO}_4$ \cite{harter2023electronic} using optical anisotropy measurement.
+Even though the normal state nematicity most likely has a different origin from our theory because it can happen at much higher temperature scale, the same experimental techniques can be used to detect nematicity in the phase fluctuation regime proposed in our work.
+The competing charge-4e state has also been observed recently in kagome superconductor $\text{CsV}_3\text{Sb}_5$ \cite{charge4e2022discovery}, where the quantization of magnetic flux in units of $hc/4e$ is observed.